 Highbrowism and Populism in Tango

-Art forms that appeal to the general public's preferences, needs, and educational backgrounds are often classified as popular arts.
-In contrast, highbrow arts are characterized by refined tastes and exceptional skills that surpass the abilities of most individuals.
-For instance, highbrow music often demands a level of complexity and range that only a few performers can achieve, whereas pop songs, with their simpler techniques and narrower range, are accessible to nearly everyone.
+Art forms that resonate with the general public’s tastes, needs, and educational backgrounds are often categorized as popular arts.
+In contrast, highbrow arts are distinguished by their refined sensibilities and exceptional skill requirements, often surpassing the capabilities of the average individual.
+For example, highbrow music typically demands a complexity and range that only a select few performers can achieve, whereas pop songs, with their simpler techniques and narrower vocal demands, are accessible to nearly everyone.

-The notion that intricate and demanding art is inherently superior to straightforward and accessible forms, however, is misguided.
-Painting does not inherently surpass photography, and pop songs can be just as captivating as operatic pieces.
-In fact, simplicity and accessibility often lead to extraordinary results.
-Simplicity does not imply artistic inferiority, nor does ease signify a lack of skill.
-On the contrary, achieving simplicity and ease often requires a high degree of sophistication.
-Truly accomplished artists perform their work effortlessly, and those who masterfully simplify their craft often demonstrate greater virtuosity than those who do not (see Simple Is Beautiful).
+The belief that intricate and demanding art is inherently superior to straightforward and accessible forms, however, is misguided.
+Painting does not automatically surpass photography, and pop songs can be just as compelling as operatic pieces.
+In fact, simplicity and accessibility often yield extraordinary results.
+Simplicity is not synonymous with artistic inferiority, nor does ease imply a lack of skill.
+On the contrary, achieving both often requires a high degree of sophistication.
+Truly accomplished artists make their craft appear effortless, and those who masterfully distill complexity into simplicity often demonstrate greater virtuosity than those who do not (see Simple Is Beautiful).

-Schopenhauer's famed observation, "Man is either vulgar or lonely," lends itself to multiple interpretations.
-It could be understood as an encouragement to embrace individuality rather than conforming to the crowd.
-It might serve as a warning against excessive aloofness that leads to isolation.
-Alternatively, it could be interpretated as a call to strike a balance between refined and popular tastes, avoiding extremism.
-In the context of tango, the latter interpretation seems most pertinent.
-As a Chinese proverb wisely observes, "Water that is too clear has no fish, and a man with overly high standards has no followers."
-Schopenhauer's words, therefore, could also be viewed as a cautionary note.
+Schopenhauer’s well-known remark, “Man is either vulgar or lonely,” invites multiple interpretations.
+It may encourage embracing individuality rather than conforming to the crowd.
+It could also warn against excessive aloofness that leads to isolation.
+Alternatively, it may suggest the importance of striking a balance between refined and popular tastes, avoiding extremes.
+In the context of tango, the latter interpretation seems most fitting.
+As a Chinese proverb wisely puts it, “Water that is too clear has no fish, and a man with overly high standards has no followers.”
+Perhaps Schopenhauer’s words, too, should be read as a cautionary note.

 December 14, 2011